kasjames99/nginx-2420/nginx-2420.md

 We will first create a directory called `/web/html/nginx-2420`, which will serve as the project root.
 This directory will hold the website documents.

-Run `sudo mkdir -p /web/html/nginx-2420` to create the directory as parent.
+Run `sudo mkdir -p /web/html/nginx-2420` to create the directory, and any necessary parent directories by adding the `-p` flag.

 3) Downloading Vim